kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 `batch.kubernetes.io/job-completion` finalizer.
 It would be hard to add the finalizer to all Pods while preventing race conditions.

-We use `.status.uncountedTerminatedPods != nil` to indicate whether the Job was created after the feature was enabled.
-If this field is nil, the Job controller tracks Pods using the legacy tracking.
+The job controller uses the existence of the finalizer `batch.kubernetes.io/job-completion` to determine if it should use tracking with finalizers.
+If the finalizer is not present, and the Job is not yet completed, the job controllers tracks Pods using the legacy tracking (with lingering Pods).

-The kube-apiserver sets `.status.uncountedTerminatedPods` to an empty struct when the feature gate `JobTrackingWithFinalizers` is enabled, at Job creation.
+The kube-apiserver sets the `batch.kubernetes.io/job-completion` finalizer to newly created Jobs when the feature gate `JobTrackingWithFinalizers` is enabled.

 When the feature is disabled after being enabled for some time, the next time the Job controller syncs a Job:
-1. It removes finalizers from all Pods owned by the Job.
+1. It removes finalizers from the Job and all the Pods owned by it.
 2. Sets `.status.uncountedTerminatedPods` to nil.

+After this point, the Job will no longer be tracked using finalizers, even if the feature gate is re-enabled.

 ### Version Skew Strategy